 The Ok Alone security system has a wide range of features designed to make people working remotely feel safer.
-The system has an automated countdown timer, as required by work alone legislation, which reminds lone workers to make contact by checking in using either a smartphone app, sms or phone call.
+The system has an automated countdown timer, as required by work alone legislation, which reminds lone workers to make contact by checking in using either a smartphone app, SMS or phone call.
 Workers are able to change the frequency of their check ins with the ‘high-risk’ feature.
 If a worker enters an area where they feel vulnerable, they can reduce the check in time to as little as 10 minutes.
 After the time has passed with no alerts, the check in frequency will revert to the original count down duration.

-Ok Alone’s lone worker security app works in conjunction with a website and dashboard that can be used on pc, laptop, tablet or another smartphone.
+Ok Alone’s lone worker security app works in conjunction with a website and cloud-based dashboard that can be used on pc, laptop, tablet or another smartphone.
 The online dashboard will display a map supplying the monitor with the workers last known location if an alert is triggered.

 To find out more and about how you can keep lone security workers safe visit www.okaloneworker.com